 - The best video game remakes of all time

 - The best video game series revivals

 All of the platforms that the Dead Space remake will be coming to were listed by EA along with the announcement.
-The game will come exclusively on current-gen hardware, that being the PlayStation 5, Xbox Series X/S, and PC.
-Leaving out the PS4 and Xbox one also hints that this game is still a far way off from being done.
+The game will come exclusively on current-generation hardware, that being the PlayStation 5, Xbox Series X/S, and PC.

 This tiny teaser is all the footage we’ve got for the Dead Space remake.
 For anyone who played the original, nothing in it will be all that shocking or surprising.
 We get some industrial sounds followed by a beautifully realized look at the broken and bloody hallways of the USG Ishimura, with the faint singing of Twinkle Twinkle Little Star, a callback to a trailer for the first game, and a shadow look at a necromorph.
 We end with a shot of our protagonist, Isaac, whose health bar on his back refills as he stands up in front of the “cut off their limbs” message scrawled in blood on the wall.

 As far as how Motive intends to adapt the game, senior producer Phillippe Ducharme had a few choice quotes.
 “The Dead Space franchise made a huge impact on the survival horror genre when it was released 12 years ago, and I came to Motive as a fan first to specifically work on this game.
 We have a passionate team at Motive [that is] approaching this remake as a love letter to the franchise.
 Going back to the original and having the opportunity to do so on next-gen consoles excited everyone on the team.”